A-Portillo/Heart-disease-NN/README.md

-# Heart-disease-NN
+# Heart-disease-ML
-Using Pytorch and Pandas to create and train a neural network that can predict heart disease.
+Using Keras and Scikit-learn to create and train a neural network that can predict heart disease and comparing it with classical machine learning classification models.